What is political asylum?

 The Refugee Act of 1980, and subsequent modifications of it incorporated into the Immigration and Nationality Act, provides that:

-Any alien who is physically present in the United States or who arrives in the United States ... irrespective of such alien's status, may apply for asylum ... (sec.
+Any immigrant who is physically present in the United States or who arrives in the United States ... irrespective of such immigrant's status, may apply for asylum ... (sec.
 208 of the INA)

 If you or anyone you know have been persecuted by the government of your country based on your race, ethnicity, social group, religion or political opinion and you are afraid to go back to your country because you will be arrested, tortured or killed you may qualify for political asylum in the U.S.